Quantify Motifs in an Experiment

 Instead of containing quantifications of individual glycans on each glycosite in each sample,

-the new experiment contains quantifications of each motif on each glycosite in each sample
+the output assay contains quantifications of each motif on each glycosite in each sample

 (for glycoproteomics data) or motif quantifications in each sample (for glycomics data).